 Italy does not restrict the flow of Italian or foreign currency into or out of the country, although there are certain reporting obligations to control tax evasion and money laundering.

-Regardless of the obligation to file an income tax return, all Italian tax resident individuals must comply with exchange control regulations in Italy and consider whether they also have to declare their foreign investments/transfers to and from Italy.
+Regardless of the obligation to file an income tax return, all Italian tax resident individuals must comply with financial monitoring regulations in Italy and consider whether they also have to declare their foreign investments/transfers to and from Italy.

-Italian tax resident individuals are also required to report any foreign investments (e.g., real estate, yachts) held outside Italy if they are worth more than EUR10,000 (or the equivalent amount in foreign currency).
+Italian tax resident individuals are also required to report any foreign bank accounts and financial products and other assets (e.g., real estate, yachts) held outside Italy.

-There are severe penalties for failure to complete the RW form.
+There are penalties for failure to complete the RW form.

 Non-deductible costs for assignees include contributions by an employer to non-EU pension funds, unless a special ruling is obtained.

 Managers and directors in the financial sector are affected by a 10 percent additional tax if their variable compensation exceeds their fixed salary.

 Italian tax rules consider the fixed salary to be the basic remuneration regularly received by an expatriate, as agreed in the employment contract, before any tax and/or social security contributions.